HannesP/tacit-trains/README.md

 res = sum_plus_10([1,2,3]) # 16
 ```

-The other special case concerns something called capping.
-This makes `g` behave as a unary function, and is achieve by passing `f` as `None`.
+The other special case concerns something called *capping*.
+This makes `g` behave as a unary function, and is achieved by passing `f` as `None`.
 Example:

 ```python
 def inv(x):